brunopamplona/AbilifyRestAPIWithSpringBoot/README.md

 The Abilify MarketPlace is a Service Oriented Architecture use case implementation of Tech Support service providers

-and customers marketplace (Tech Support service include: Smart phones, TVs and all related smart devices Tech Support)
+and customers marketplace (Tech Support services scope devices: Smart phones, Smart TVs and all related Smart Devices ...)

-(currently under full-stack development).
+The Abilify API is currently under full-stack development.
 A sample use case could be ...

 A customer has it´s Iphone screen broken and wants to repair it (after warranty has expired) he/she can do so by posting